MapcreatorIO/api-docs/source/v1/index.html.md

 ### Searching

-> Search for name LIKE "Kevin" and company That Ends With "4News"
+> Search for name LIKE "Kevin" and company that ends with "4News"

 ```
 ?search[name]=Kevin&search[company]=$:4News